Jared-Godar/codeup_notes/admin/daily_quotes.md

  Their eyes were watching god
  "Research is formalized curiosity it is poking and prying with purpose." - Zora Hyeston

  Easy to get lost in the woods when exploring data.
 Must go in with pointed questions.
-Science - should be reprodicuble.
+Science - should be reprodicuble. cd ..

+ 04OCT21:
+ "All models are wrong, but some are useful."- George Box Not reality.
+Approximation of some reality out there.
+Varying quality.